Day 1Tirana airport – Tirana (20 km) (D)

 Breakfast at the hotel.
-Today we will explore the lake and the coastal area of the Lake Ohrid and a part of the National Park Galichitsa.
-We will start a boat trip to the unique reconstruction of a prehistoric settlement on water from the Bronze Age, called Museum on water or Bay of bones.
+Today we will explore the lake and the coastal area of the Ohrid Lake and a part of the National Park Galichitsa.
+We will start a boat trip to the unique reconstruction of a prehistoric settlement on water from the Bronze Age, called Museum on Water or the Bay of Bones.
 Presentation by the professional curator.
 We continue sailing to the extraordinary monument of nature - the lake springs and the monastery of St. Naum from the 9th century.
 Lunch in the restaurant near the lake springs.
 Free time.
 Sailing back to the town.
 Organized dinner in a national restaurant with a folk ensemble and traditional Macedonian songs and dances.
 Overnight in a hotel.

 Day 6Ohrid - Tetovo – Skopje (185 km) (B, L)

 Breakfast at the hotel.
 Today we drive to the Macedonian capital, Skopje.
-On the way, we stop in the town Tetovo to visit a 15th century built mosque, painted in unique way in the 19th century.
+On the way, we stop in the town Tetovo to visit a 15th century built mosque, painted in a unique way in the 19th century.
 From Tetovo, we take you to one of the most beautiful canyons in Europe, Matka, with the river Treska.
-We will have a lunch break in the restaurant on the bank of the river, possibly a river trout, and by small boats we will set sail 6 km upstream to visit the cave Vrelo, full of cave decorations, like stalactites and stalagmites.
+We will have a lunch break in the restaurant on the bank of the river, possibly a river trout, and by small boats, we will set sail 6 km upstream to visit the cave Vrelo, full of cave decorations, like stalactites and stalagmites.
 Free time in the canyon for individual activities.
 Drive to Skopje, accommodation and free evening.
 Overnight in Skopje.